fishcus/KAP-manual/en/integration/microstrategy_10_4.en.md

    ​	Reports with custom groups

-   Note that in KAP 2.4.5 and above, user may rely on underlying SQL on hadoop engine to process multiple SQL passes or temporary table, if query pushdown is enabled in KAP.
+   Note that in KAP 2.4.5 and above, user may rely on underlying SQL on hadoop engine to process multiple SQL passes or temporary table, if query pushdown is enabled in Kyligence Enterprise.

 3. Dimension named with Kylin reserved word will cause sql to error out.
 You may find Kylin reserved word here: [https://calcite.apache.org/docs/reference.html#keywords](https://calcite.apache.org/docs/reference.html#keywords)